-Languages (Spanish and French) are taught throughout Key Stage 2, with the exception of Year 3 who learn Spanish.
+Languages (Spanish and French) are taught over 3 lessons throughout Key Stage 2, with the exception of Year 3 who do 2 lessons of French.

 From Key Stage 2 the teaching becomes less Form Teacher-based and takes on a more specialist teacher approach.